SonamTripathi06/Data-Science-Project-Life-Cycle/README.md

 # Data-Science-Project-Life-Cycle

-Steps in Data Science life cycle
+Steps in Data Science life cycle are as follows:

 Business requirement/understanding.